 10 MacIntyre's own profession of Aristotelianism, and particularly Thomistic Aristotelianism, has been questioned on a number of occasions.
-See again Nussbaum, 'Virtue Ethics: A Misleading Category?' where she classes MacIntyre together with Bernard Williams as a Humean non-admirer of Aristotle; as well as Martha Nussbaum, 'Non-Relative Virtues: Aristotelian Approach', Midwest Studies in Philosophy 13 (1998), 32-53, where she characterizes MacIntyre as non-Aristotelian because of his purported ethical relativism.
-See also John Haldane, 'MacIntyre's Thomist Revival: What Next?', in After MacIntyre: Critical Perspectives on the Work of Alasdair MacIntyre, eds. by John Horton and Susan Mendus (Notre Dame: University of Notre Dame Press, 1994), 91-107.
+See again Martha Nussbaum's 'Virtue Ethics: A Misleading Category? where she classes MacIntyre together with Bernard Williams as a Humean non-admirer of Aristotle; as well as 'Non-Relative Virtues: Aristotelian Approach', Midwest Studies in Philosophy 13 (1998): 32-53, where she characterizes MacIntyre as non-Aristotelian because of his purported ethical relativism.
+See also John Haldane's 'MacIntyre's Thomist Revival: What Next?' in After MacIntyre: Critical Perspectives on the Work of Alasdair MacIntyre, edited by John Horton and Susan Mendus (Notre Dame, Ind.: University of Notre Dame Press, 1994): 91-107.

 11 In the case of each of these ten principles there are, naturally, significant debates about what exactly Aristotle means in the relevant texts.
-I certainly do not take myself as settling anything about those debates here.
-My articulations of these principles are general enough, I hope, as to sidestep the very important debates that arise when one starts moving through the weeds.
+I certainly do not take myself as settling anything about those debates putting oneself at odds with Aristotelianism.12 The principles I will briefly explore in what follows are these: